Close-up photo montage of Tom Parker Bowles, King Charles III, and Queen Camilla, all with smiling faces.

 Man in a navy blue suit sitting alone at a round table in an upscale restaurant with large windows and natural light

-Tom Parker Bowles, son of Queen Camilla, has devoted himself to gastronomy and food writing | Instagram, @tompbowles
+Tom Parker-Bowles, son of Queen Camilla, is dedicated to gastronomy and food writing | Instagram, @tompbowles

-Tom pointed out that Camilla does enjoy a glass of red wine at social events, but always in moderation.
+He pointed out that Camilla does enjoy a glass of red wine at social events, but always in moderation.
 He also revealed that she quit smoking more than 20 years ago.
 Far from the exaggerated portrait, he described her as someone balanced and very aware of her image.

 Royal memories and childhood mistakes

-Beyond the topic of wine, Tom shared an anecdote with Queen Elizabeth II.
+Beyond the topic of wine, Tom Parker-Bowles shared an anecdote with Queen Elizabeth II.
 He said that he met her as a child and, out of nerves, he curtsied instead of bowing his head.
 "I was so scared that I curtsied," he said, laughing.

 Currently, Parker-Bowles is a food critic and a regular contributor to British media.
-In his book Cooking & the Crown, he explores the culinary history of royalty.
+In his book Cooking & the Crown he explores the culinary history of royalty.
 He analyzes monarchs' personal tastes and the symbolism of palace cuisine.

 Blonde, short-haired woman with a serious expression dressed in black, standing in front of a blue background with a lit candle beside her

-Camilla's son broke down the stereotype that has formed around the figure of the queen | Europa Press
+Tom Parker-Bowles broke down the stereotype that has formed around the figure of the queen | Europa Press

 He also recalled that the reputation for generous drinking at court comes from Elizabeth Bowes-Lyon.
 The Queen Mother followed a drinking routine that included gin, wine, and champagne.
 According to Tom, this is a tradition his mother didn't inherit.

 With simple words and personal details, Tom has managed to show Camilla in a different light.
 Far from stereotypes, his family portrait adds humanity to the queen's image.
-Without a doubt, he even surprised Charles III himself.
+Without a doubt, he even surprised King Charles III himself.

 ➡️ Celebrities ➡️ Lifestyle